pytest-dev/pytest-xprocess/README.rst

   the first 50 lines of stdout are redirected to a logfile, which is returned pointing to the line right after the ``pattern`` match.

+- ``startup_callback`` when provided will be called upon to check process responsiveness after ``ProcessStarter.pattern`` is matched.
+By default, ``XProcess.ensure`` will attempt to match ProcessStarter.pattern when starting a process, if matched, xprocess will consider the process as ready to answer querries.
+If ``startup_callback`` is provided though, its return value will also be considered to determine if the process has been properly started.
+If ``startup_callback`` returns True after ``ProcessStarter.pattern`` has been matched, ``XProcess.ensure`` will return sucessfully.
+In contrast, if ``startup_callback`` returns False after ``ProcessStarter.pattern`` has been matched, ``XProcess.ensure`` will raise a RuntimeError exception.

 - Adicionally, ``env`` may be defined to customize the environment in which the new subprocess is invoked.
 To inherit the main test process environment, leave ``env`` set to the default (``None``).